1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 > *Technical aside*: JSON-LD is JSON.
 If you follow the instructions below, working with the Extended Transcript data model will be similar to working with any other JSON format.

-This is great news, because if you or your consumers care about linked data in the future, you'll be able to leverage its JSON-LD capabilities!
+This is great news, because if you or your stakeholders care about linked data in the future, you'll be able to leverage its JSON-LD capabilities!

 ### <a id="minimal-example"></a> Minimal example